Latest updates on Covid-19 and ferry travel in Spain

-Make sure you pack enough masks and sanitizers for your ferry trip
+Masks and sanitizers for your ferry trip

 What coronavirus safety measures do ferry companies in Spain follow?

 Ferry companies in Spain follow enhanced safety protocols as a response to the Covid-19 outbreak.
-They follow all official state regulations as regards crew coronavirus tests, temperature checks and safety training, and they follow updates on the situation in Spain.
+They follow all official state regulations as regards crew coronavirus tests, temperature checks, and safety training, and they follow updates on the situation in Spain.
 More specifically:

-- Communal and private spaces are regularly and professionally cleaned with certified products, both at the terminals and waiting areas, as well inside the ferry.
+- Communal and private spaces are regularly and professionally cleaned with certified products, both at the terminals and waiting areas, as well as inside the ferry.

-- Some companies have introduced contactless check-in and boarding procedures, to minimize contact with crew and other passengers, avoiding long lines at the terminals.
+- Some companies have introduced contactless check-in and boarding procedures, to minimize contact with the crew and other passengers, avoiding long lines at the terminals.

-- Hand sanitizers are placed in all passenger areas at specific hygiene points, as well as staff quarters, to make sure everyone stays safe during the trip.
+- Hand sanitizers are usually placed in all passenger areas at specific hygiene points, as well as staff quarters, to make sure everyone stays safe during the trip.